The Dunmore Pineapple

 Yes, it IS a forty foot high stone pineapple on top of a building.

-When the Scots build follies they don't hang about.
+When the Scots build follies they do it with style.

-For those with an interest, part of the Pineapple can be rented out as a holiday home.
+Part of the Dunmore Pineapple can be rented out as a holiday home.

 “ Where did you go on holiday this year?
 Where?
 A what?
 Look, it was

 A small section of the previous photograph.

 From ground level looking straight on to the entrance